top of page

 Victoria, British Columbia

-In 1974, Victoria sought Clack's advice regarding Inner Harbour concerns and borrowed him back from the federal government for his planning services.
-After a short visit to Victoria at their request, Clack submitted his recommendations in a report before returning to his position as Assistant General Manager and Director of Planning for Canada's National Capital Commission.
-In 1979, after winning international acclaim for Ottawa as a world-class Capital City, Clack accepted an invitation to spend time as an exchange planner in Canberra, Australia's national capital.
-He retired in 1983 and returned to Victoria, the city he loved most.
-In 2005, his eyesight began to fail, but his vision for Victoria remained firm, keeping local planning authorities and advisory boards seeking his thoughts and opinions about special projects.
-Clack died in 2007, and his obituary revealed that he had enjoyed model railroading through to the end of the line.
+In 1974, Victoria's city council sought advice regarding Inner Harbour concerns and arranged to borrow Clack and his unique planning insights back from the federal government.
+After a short visit to Victoria, Clack submitted his recommendations in a report before returning to Ottawa and his position as Assistant General Manager and Director of Planning for Canada's National Capital Commission.
+A few years later, after winning international acclaim for Ottawa as a world-class Capital City, Clack accepted an invitation to spend time as an exchange planner in Canberra, Australia's national capital.
+He retired in 1983 and returned to Victoria, where local planning authorities and advisory boards continued to value his guidance on special city projects.
+In 2005, his eyesight began to fail, but his vision for Victoria remained firm.
+When Clack died in 2007, his obituary revealed that he had enjoyed model railroading all his life.

 "I suppose I've always been a planner.
 I remember when I was 12 years old I drew my first plan for revising and revamping the area around the Inner Harbour.
 It gave me quite a thrill to see that basic plan revived." -Roderick Clack (1921-2007)